 Savage has been covering post-9/11 issues — including national security, individual rights and the rule of law — since 2003, when he was a reporter for the Miami Herald.
 Later that year, he joined the Washington bureau of the Boston Globe; he then moved to the Washington bureau of the New York Times in 2008.
 He has also co-taught a seminar on national security and the Constitution at Georgetown University’s political science department.

-Savage’s first book, Takeover, published in 2007, chronicles the Bush-Cheney administration’s efforts to expand presidential power.
-His second book, Power Wars, published in 2015, is an investigative history of national-security legal policy issues in the Obama administration.
+Savage’s first book, Takeover, chronicles the Bush-Cheney administration’s efforts to expand presidential power.
+His second book, Power Wars, is an investigative history of national-security legal policy during the Obama administration.

 His other journalism honors include the American Bar Association’s Silver Gavel Award; the Gerald R. Ford Presidential Foundation’s Prize for Distinguished Reporting on the Presidency; the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism; and the Constitution Project’s Award for Constitutional Commentary.